The Mystery of Why Japanese People Are Having So Few Babies

 Women in Japan’s big cities say they’re getting tired of the lack of available men.
 While in Tokyo, I visited an event put on by Zwei, a matchmaking company.
 Dozens of women clustered in a small studio to take a cooking class featuring food from Miyazaki Prefecture, in southern Japan.
 The event was part of an initiative that Zwei was putting on to make them interested in life—and men—outside of Tokyo.
 Zwei’s business model is based on matching women in Japan’s big cities with men in other areas of the country, where men are more likely to have good jobs and be considered viable partners.
 “Men in this city are not very masculine and they don't want to get married,” Kouta Takada, a Zwei staff member, told me.
 A recent survey of Japanese people aged 18 to 34 found that nearly 70 percent of unmarried men and 60 percent of unmarried women aren’t in a relationship.

 I also visited the office of POSSE, a group formed by college graduates who wanted to create a labor union for young people.
-Haruki Konno, the group’s president, told me that some of the young men in irregular jobs become what are called “netcafe refugees”—people who live in the tiny cubicles available for rent overnight at Japanese internet cafes.
+Haruki Konno, the group’s president, told me that some of the young men in irregular jobs become what are called “net-cafe refugees”—people who live in the tiny cubicles available for rent overnight at Japanese internet cafes.
 (Shiho Fukada, a photographer, has documented the lives of these “refugees.”)
 Others with irregular jobs live with their parents or go on welfare.

 POSSE calculates that irregular employees earn on average about $1,800 a month, but spend much of that money on rent, paying back their college loans, and paying into Japan’s social-security program.
 That doesn’t leave them much to live on.
 About a quarter of Japan’s college graduates—a proportion that roughly corresponds with the share of students who go to big-name universities—are set for life in good jobs, he told me.
 Everyone else, he said, is struggling.
 “Men in their 20s, they don’t have an idea of having families or a house,” Makoto Iwahashi, another POSSE member, told me.
 “Most of them feel that it’s just not a reality.”